Kathleen Gorman, Ph.D., Professor of Psychology

 SNAP Outreach Supervisor

-Katie is the most recent addition to the Hunger Center staff.
 Prior to joining the Hunger Center, Katie worked for the Rhode Island Association for the Education of Young Children and BrightStars, the state’s Quality Rating and Improvement System for early care and education programs.
 Katie also previously worked for the URI Talent Development Program as well as the URI Cancer Prevention Research Center.
 Katie’s responsibilities at the Hunger Center include the supervision and scheduling of student outreach workers.
 As a former student outreach worker herself (Katie worked for the Hunger Center from 2006-2008), Katie is excited to return to the Center and be a part of work she finds rewarding.
-Katie graduated from URI in 2008 with a B.A. in Sociology.
+Katie graduated from URI in 2008 with a B.A. in Sociology and is currently pursuing a Master’s degree in Public Administration.
 She has studied Spanish for many years and traveled to South America in 2007.
 She is interested in issues impacting non-profit management and structure, Spanish language and culture, and social issues including access to basic needs and education.
-She currently lives in East Greenwich with her partner and cat.
+She lives in Warwick with her spouse, cat, and two very cute indoor bunnies.

 Anna Lubiner, Psychology Department, Doctoral Student, School Psychology